Skip to main content

 #

-Rules are passive, persistent instructions that shape agent behavior based on globs or always-apply settings.
-The pipeline ships 7 rules:
+Rules are passive, persistent instructions that shape agent behavior based on glob patterns or always-apply settings.
+The pipeline ships a small set of rules for keeping the workspace structured and predictable.

 Skills